thesarahmeister/workshops/workshops/gitVCS2/slides.md

 ---

-# Welcome to our Data-related workshop #
+# Welcome back! #

 ## Purpose: ##

-To teach a few tips and tricks for more efficiently managing your data, tracking your computer files, understanding appropriate analytical approaches, and speeding up the process from code to tables.

-. . .

-## Significance: ##

-Topics we cover will help you get more comfortable with data, reduce the chance of overlooked errors, and give you more control over your work.
-They are also all important parts of a science movement gaining increasing attention -- Reproducible Research.
+To review Git in more detail, give you more practice exercises that mimic what you may do in your day-to-day research activities, and show you how GitHub can be used for collaboration.

 # Caveat: We aren't here to teach statistics #